 I love talking about research interests as well.
 Don’t worry, I won’t do that during coaching sessions. 😉

 I have always combined academic work with working in other domains, e.g. business, non-profit and politics.

 In 2014, I became ‘a slasher’ officially, working as a ‘assistant professor/director’.
 From that year on, I lead the Rotterdam Information Center of LGBT-emancipation for a while.
-Why LGBT-emancipation should choose ‘democratic citizenship’ and should leave ‘anti-discrimination’ as a point of departure?
+Why I feel LGBT-emancipation should choose ‘democratic citizenship’ and should leave ‘anti-discrimination’ as a point of departure?
 Read this, or listen to my contributions to OVT (NPO1) on the Homomonument in Amsterdam, or the one in which I share that we’ve nothing to worry about when er… confused? … pastors want to visit our country.